microsoft/pxt-adafruit/docs/lessons/charting/activity.md

 * Connect the first micro:bit to your computer using your USB cable and run the charting script on it.
 * Connect the second micro:bit to your computer using your USB cable and run the charting script on it.
 * The first person and second person take turns tilting the micro:bit in the "x" direction while the other player charts the data on the micro:bit!
+* Review and analyze the actual micro:bit device acceleration data on Excel